STEM Robotics Kits and STEAM Robotics in Preschool Education

 1. Fosters creativity: One of the fundamental challenges of ordinary classroom education is the tendency it has of killing creativity in some kids.
-The introduction of STEM kits and STEM Robotics kit to preschool curriculum allows kids to think outside the box.
+The introduction of certain STEAM kits and STEM Robotics kits to preschool curriculum allows young kids to think outside the box.

-2. Encourages experimentation: Preschool kids are naturally curious and these tool kits give them the freedom to experiment creating their own “cause and effect.”
+2. Encourages experimentation: Early learners are naturally curious and these tool kits give them the freedom to experiment creating their own “cause and effect.”

 3. Encourages teamwork: Because many of the preschool STEM kits are used by the kids in a group, this allows them to adopt the values of teamwork and learn to ask for help.

-4. Encourages problem-solving and knowledge application: After specific STEM exercises, their teachers can provide the kids with real-world problems that will require them to apply the skills they have learned.
+4. Encourages problem-solving and knowledge application: After specific STEM exercises, early educators can provide the kids with real-world problems that will require them to apply the skills they have learned.

 5. Encourages tech use: Being the ultimate goal of the STEM initiative, kids are exposed to advanced tech disguised in the most simplest possible form… an electronic learning toy.